 What better place to experience street art than its childhood playground, New York City.
 There’s plenty of grey walls to liven up and old news to paint over in this urban jungle.
 There are statements to be made, messages to be sent and creative inspiration to pursue in the city that never sleeps.

 As time wore on, techniques were refined and signature styles honed.
 New street artists challenged the old and what we have today is a sophisticated culture that reaches worldwide including publicly commissioned murals, legal walls and revered artists.
-Here is a sample of today’s work, a selection of New York City street art captured across three boroughs: Brooklyn, Manhattan and Queens.
+Here is a sample of today’s work, a selection of New York City street art captured across four boroughs: Manhattan, Brooklyn, Queens and The Bronx.